jmcanterafonseca-iota/stardust-examples/digital-assets/05-melt-native-tokens.md

 ## Submit block

-And finally we submit the block.
+And finally you submit the block.
 After the block is confirmed if you query your Alias Address through the Explorer you will find the new Alias Output with the updated state.

 ```typescript
 const block: IBlock = {